Monochrome Monday travels back two days to Saturday morning.

-Monochrome Monday is going back to spring last year and a late snow storm.
+Monochrome Monday is going back to Saskatchewan, Canada in the late 1990s.

-Monochrome Monday is going back to a walk I took a couple of weeks ago.
+Monochrome Monday is only going back a couple of years.

 As the image is almost timeless I decided to make it look like an old film image by adding a film type border and an uneven vignette.

 Monochrome Monday is going back to last autumn and a visit to the Lake Huron shoreline in Southampton, Ontario.

 I was photographing the boulders that surround Dominion Lookout at the bottom of High Street.
 I isolated this boulder because of the multiple white quartz lines running through it as I thought I would make an interesting monochrome conversion.

 A monochrome conversion of a sunrise from this time last year as I still have a minimum of three weeks left in rehab recovering from the fall I had in March.
 I’m hoping to be walking and getting out with a camera by the end of May.

 Colpoy’s Bay and the Niagara Escarpment at sunrise, South Bruce Peninsula, Ontario, Canada.